We assist state employees who have been injured on the job and ensure excellent customer service throughout the process

 If you are seen in an emergency room or a minor medical clinic and you were told to see a specialist or your “regular/normal” physician for follow-up care, you must call the Human Resources Department prior to any follow up treatment.
 Human Resources will call your CorVel examiner for a panel of three.
 The panel will be given to Human Resources, and you will need to go to Human Resources to sign the panel form.
 All doctors must be on the State’s approved physicians list prior to follow-up treatment.

-Complete the reporting process (with your supervisor still present) by asking the registered nurse to transfer the call to the First Notice of Loss Unit after the registered nurse has entered their notes.
+If treatment is sought, complete the reporting process (with your supervisor still present) by asking the registered nurse to transfer the call to the First Notice of Loss Unit after the registered nurse has entered their notes.

 You may also call the First Notice of Loss Unit directly at (866) 245-8588, option #2.